rdturnermtl/bbo_challenge_starter_kit/README.md

 The docker environment has two CPU cores and no GPUs.
 It runs in `Debian GNU/Linux 10 (buster)` with `Python 3.6.10` and the pre-installed packages in [environment.txt](https://github.com/rdturnermtl/bbo_challenge_starter_kit/blob/master/environment.txt).
-Participants have until July 31 to suggest new packages be added to the docker on startup.
+Participants have until July 31 to suggest new packages be added to `environment.txt` in the docker.
 The environment in the docker can be produced locally by creating a new Python 3.6.10 [virtual environment](https://python.readthedocs.io/en/stable/library/venv.html#creating-virtual-environments) and running:

 ```bash